 Bread & Belonging

-Bread & Belonging, a weekly student gathering for dinner and conversation, meets every Tuesday, 5:30-7:00, usually in The CIRCLE Common Room on the 3rd floor of The Old Union Building, September through May.
+Bread & Belonging, a weekly student gathering for dinner and conversation, meets every Tuesday, 5:30-7:00, usually in The CIRCLE Common Room on the 3rd floor of The Old Union Building, throughout Fall, Winter, and Spring quarters.
 This quarter, we are discussing questions related to Progressive Christianity; what is it and why should we care?
 Join us as we discuss questions like the difference between the theology of Jesus and the theology of Paul.
 What is the connection between faith and science?
 Come explore these and other questions with us.

 Peace+Justice Studies Initiative